vikash0397/30-Days-Of-DevOps/DAY-2.md

 - `mvn clean`: Executes the clean phase, deleting any previous build outputs.

 Note :- To run the java based application we need to run the jar file as
-          java -jar target/xyz.jar  (.jar file is the name of the jar file inside the target folder)
+        ----  java -jar target/xyz.jar  ----(.jar file is the name of the jar file inside the target folder)